> WATCH five Oscar Robertson and Royals videos in the player above.

 Twyman carried the team through two disastrous 19-win seasons after Stokes' injury.
 Twyman became only the second NBA player to average 30 points per game in 1959-60.

-The Big O arrived the next season and took some of the load off Twyman, averaging 30+ points per game in his first two years.
-The NBA had a territorial draft at the time, and that's how Robertson and Lucas ended up with the Royals..
+The Big O arrived the next season and took much of the load off Twyman, averaging 30+ points per game in his first two years.
+The NBA had a territorial draft at the time, and that's how Robertson and Lucas ended up with the Royals.

 Robertson had been the greatest college basketball player ever.
 A muscular 6-5 guard who could leap out of the gym, he was the most prolific scorer in NCAA history (33.8 points per game) and a fearsome rebounder (15.2 per game).